sercankulcu/sercankulcu.github.io/_fun/kill-bill.md

    - identity
 ---

-I watched *Kill Bill* in two parts, which was probably the right way to experience it.

-The first volume felt like speed.

-The second felt like memory.

-That difference surprised me because I had expected one long revenge story.

-The plot is simple enough to summarize in a few sentences.
-A woman is betrayed, nearly killed, survives, and goes after the people responsible.

-But the film is not really interested in simplicity.

-It turns revenge into genre, music, color, choreography, animation, silence, and ritual.

-That is what stayed with me.

-Most stories about revenge want us to ask whether revenge is morally justified.

-*Kill Bill* made me think about something slightly different.

-What happens when revenge becomes identity?

 The Bride has a list.

-A list is useful because it converts emotion into structure.

-One name.

-Then another.

-Then another.

-Grief is chaotic.
+That is the cleanest object in a very messy story.

+Grief has no natural order.
+Betrayal does not arrive with instructions.
+A life can be destroyed in one moment and leave the survivor with years in which nothing obvious comes next.

-A list is organized.
+A list solves that.

-That may be why lists are so comforting when life is not.

-They create direction.

-They tell you what comes next.
+One name, then another.

+I watched the two volumes of *Kill Bill* several months apart.
+This was accidental, but it changed the experience.
+The first volume remained in memory as speed, blood, yellow, music and movement.
+By the time I saw the second, the revenge had acquired age.
+It no longer felt like an event.
+It felt like a job someone had been carrying for too long.

+That is what interested me most.

+Revenge gives pain a direction.

+Direction can save a person.

+It can also become a cage.

+The Bride survives partly because she converts what happened to her into a future task.
+She trains, travels, remembers and continues.
+There is a brutal usefulness in that clarity.
+Nothing has to be decided each morning.
+The list has already decided.

-But a life built around a list creates another problem.
+But a life organized around an enemy creates a problem the enemy cannot solve.

 What happens when the list is finished?

-That question sits quietly underneath the entire story.

-The violence is exaggerated enough to become almost abstract.

-Blood becomes color.

-Sword fights become dance.

-Death becomes punctuation.

-That distance makes the film easier to watch, but it also makes the quieter scenes more powerful.

-A conversation suddenly matters because nobody is moving.

-A memory matters because the sword is still.

-The second volume made that clearer to me.
+The film's violence is so exaggerated that blood stops behaving like blood and begins behaving like design.
+This keeps the story at a distance from ordinary reality.
+Yet the quieter scenes in the second volume pull the emotion back toward recognizable things: love, jealousy, parenthood, memory, the terrible intimacy of people who know exactly where to hurt one another.

-Bill becomes more interesting once he stops being only a target.
+Bill becomes more interesting once he is allowed to become a person instead of a final boss.

-Revenge works best when the enemy is simple.

-A monster.

-A name.

-A final obstacle.

-The film complicates that.

-History existed before the list.

-Love existed.

-Training existed.

-Admiration existed.

-The people trying to kill each other once knew each other very well.

-That is more disturbing than hatred between strangers.

-The film also made me think about skill.

-The Bride survives partly because she has trained herself to do difficult things under pressure.

-Cinema often presents mastery as talent.

-Here mastery looks like repetition.

-Painful repetition.

-The same movement again.

-The same discipline again.

-Until the body knows what to do before thought arrives.

-That felt familiar in a completely different context.

-Programming has small versions of this.
+Pure revenge needs simple enemies.

+History rarely provides them.

+People who destroy us may also be people we once loved, admired or trusted.
+That does not excuse what they do.
+It makes the damage more difficult to organize.

+The film's training sequences also stayed with me.
+Mastery is not presented as inspiration.
+The body repeats difficult things until response becomes faster than thought.
+That is one of the more truthful ideas inside all the exaggeration.

-At first, every error is confusing.
+I recognize tiny, harmless versions of it in technical work.
+At first every error message is an event.
 Every tool requires conscious effort.

-Years later, some patterns become instinct.
+Years later, some patterns announce themselves before you finish reading them.
+Practice has moved part of the reasoning into instinct.

-You do not become faster because the problem is easier.

-You become faster because part of the response has moved into habit.

-Of course, debugging has less sword fighting.

-Usually.

-When I finished the second volume, I did not think much about the body count.

-I thought about the list.

-A person can survive by giving pain a direction.

-The danger is that direction can become a whole personality.
+The Bride needs that instinct because hesitation can kill her.

-The Bride gets what she wanted.

-The ending still asks a quieter question.

-Who are you after the thing that kept you moving is finally over?
+Most of us are fortunate to have lower stakes.

+When the second film ended, I expected satisfaction.
+The list was complete.
+The narrative had kept its promise.

+Instead, the ending felt strangely quiet.

+Once an obsession has carried you through disaster, giving it up can feel almost like another loss.

+The question is no longer who deserves revenge.

+The question is what remains of you after revenge has done its work.